aaronleao/steam_inventory_query/README.md

 ## TODO

-- [ ] Add option to list the whole inventory
+- [ ] Add option to display the whole inventory, HERO and MISC as well.
-- [ ] Add option to filter all Heroes inside inventory
-- [ ] Add option to filter Ward
-- [ ] Add option to filter Courier
 - [ ] Refactor display_inventory function
 - [ ] Add Github actions to perform system level test
 - [ ] Generate page with the inventory periodically